Dowline1/PFDA-Assignment-2019/README.md

 # PFDA-Assignment-2019
-Git repository for Assignment 2019 for module Programming for Data Analysis, investigation in Numpy random number generator.
+Git repository for Assignment 2019 for module Programming for Data Analysis, investigation into Numpy random number generator.
 References for Readme.md will be found at the end of the document, references on any code being used will all be referenced as they are used within the Jupyter Notebook.

 ## 1. Running the Code
 1. Click this [link](https://github.com/Dowline1/PFDA-Assignment-2019) for my Github repository.